It’s time for the UK to lead the way on multinational tax transparency

 Six big reasons why the UK should say ‘yes’ to public Country-by-Country-Reporting

 1. A new global era of tax transparency is already dawning.
 In the US, investor pressure has led the Financial Accounting Standards Board (FASB) to approve enhanced tax disclosures; a move that followed signals from the US Securities and Exchange Commission for FASB to prioritise pCbCR.
-EU countries have already legislated for some limited country-by-country public reporting, with similar measures advancing in Australia.
+EU countries have already legislated for some limited country-by-country public reporting, with similar measures passing in Australia in November 2024.

 2. It will create positive ripples around the world.
 Much of the Global South, and Africa in particular, is locked out of global information exchanges on corporate tax data.
 This information is crucial for fighting illicit financial flows, which are thought to surpass aid flows and investment across Africa.
 Making this information public will give a significant boost to poorer nations’ ability to fight tax evasion.